SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_blocks.md

 * Starting the Run task.

 ### system_diagnostics.cpp
-Just a collection of member functions that are used for diagnostics at a system level.
+Just a collection of member functions that are used for printable diagnostics at a system level.
 * Run Time Statistics
 * Memory Statistics
 * Task Information

 ### system_gpio.cpp
+This translation unit does eveything we need at a system level for all GPIO pins.
+It also needs to be understood that some perpherials and their drivers may handle all GPIO pins for their own need.
+This area is used for any and all GPIO pins which are not cared for elsewhere.
+Some of thing we handle here are:
+* Initialization of GPIO pins.
+* Establishment of an RTOS Queue to capture GPIO ISR Events.
+* Starts up the GPIO task which services the RTOS Queue.
+* Event handler to act on (or appropriately route) captured GPIO input.

 ### system_logging.cpp